pingcap/tidb/docs/design/2022-07-20-session-manager.md

 The basic workflow is as follows:

 1. When the client queries from the Session Manager, the Session Manager forwards the commands to TiDB and then forwards the query result from TiDB to the client.
 The session states are only updated by TiDB.
 2. When the Session Manager is going to migrate a session from one TiDB instance to another, it queries the session states from the original TiDB instance and saves them.
+Session Manager queries session states by sending `SHOW SESSION_STATES`, the result of which is in JSON type.
-3. The Session Manager then connects to the new TiDB instance and replays the session states.
+3. The Session Manager then connects to the new TiDB instance and replays the session states by sending `SET SESSION_STATES '{...}'`, the parameter of which is just the result of `SHOW SESSION_STATES`.

 Session states include: